 Operations & Finance Manager

-Other recent projects include setting up the accounting and human resources operations for a startup that offers business services to food and farming entrepreneurs and to investors in those enterprises and for a nonprofit that arranges tours that demonstrate the sustainable economy in action and inspire support of local green businesses.
-A gardener for over sixty years, she deeply understands the power and peace that arise from hands in soil nurturing living things and is delighted to help expand that experience to people in one of our most nature-alienated environments – prisons.
+She has been a finance and business operations consultant since the mid ’80s, helping a wide variety of visionaries build the business foundations for their success.
+Major projects included setting up the accounting and human resources operations for a start-up that offered business services to food and farming entrepreneurs and to investors in those enterprises, and the same for a non-profit that arranges tours that demonstrate the sustainable economy in action and inspire support of local green businesses.
+As an avid gardener, she deeply understands the power and peace that arise from hands in soil nurturing living things and is delighted to help expand that experience to people in one of our most nature-alienated environments – prisons.

 Publicity and Partnership Coordinator